Coquitlam history · 1959–1990 · Canada's first permanent road course

 Is there a viewing area or marker for the original racing circuit?

 There is no formal monument or interpretive plaque.
-The track survives in the layout of the residential streets, the corner-derived street names (Deer's Leap Place, Carousel Crescent, Paddock Drive, Firestone Place, Goodyear Park), and the 17th and 18th tee boxes at Westwood Plateau Golf Course.
+The track survives in the layout of the residential streets, the corner-derived street names (Deer's Leap Place, Carousel Court, Paddock Drive, Firestone Place, Goodyear Creek Park), and the 17th and 18th tee boxes at Westwood Plateau Golf Course.

 Continue your Westwood Plateau research